SimonZeng7108/Coral_Analysis/README.md

 ```
 Load Model
 ```
-Load the prebuilt models as choice from parameters
+Load the pre-built models as a choice from parameters

 ```
 Load Loss Function
 ```
-Import the predefined `loss_function`, the loss function is the sum of BCELoss and Dice loss, the metrics is the Dice Coefficient.
+Import the pre-defined `loss_function`, the loss function is the sum of BCELoss and Dice loss, the metrics is the Dice Coefficient.

 ```
 Define Optimizer and Scheduler